sbe08/ha-artnet-led/README.md

   refresh_every: 0                      # Resend values if no fades are running every x seconds, 0 disables automatic refresh
   universes:                            # Support for multiple universes
     0:                                  # Nr of Universe (see configuration of your Art-Net Node)
+      send_partial_universe: True       # Only send the universe which contains data
       output_correction: quadratic      # optional: output correction for the whole universe, will be used as default if nothing is set for the channel
       devices:
         # Dimmer